 I looked into this to find that the original surveyor, using the best tools available in 1868, missed where the spot should have been by about 1800 feet, not 2.5 miles.
 The marker was placed and accepted by the U.S. Congress, and from that time forward, the marker has been the legal divider between the four states.
-So, it doesn't matter where it should have been, because the marker is legally the exact spot where the four states meet today.
+So it doesn't matter where it should have been, because the marker is legally the exact spot where the four states meet today.

 It is in the middle of nowhere

-That's not exactly true, because being in four states at once is an impressive number of somewheres.
-However, fuel, food and lodging are limited within 30+ miles of the monument.
-There is no running water at Four Corners Monument.
-You may find vendors selling food and drinks at the monument, but they were not open during our visit.
+That's not exactly true, because being in four states and three nations at once is an impressive number of somewheres.
+However, fuel, food, and lodging are limited within 30+ miles of the monument.
+I felt all alone in the desert for miles, then wondered where all the people came from when we reached Four Corners.

-It is owned by the Navajo Nation
+It is managed by the Navajo Nation

 Expect to wait your turn

 Nearly everyone who visits Four Corners Monument wants to take a photo of themselves standing in all four states at once.
 Other visitors were considerate about taking turns on the monument and allowing us to get good photos.
 We did the same for them.

 There is a sign asking visitors to take only three photos.
 It keeps the line moving.
 Generally, the person behind you will be happy to take a photo of your family, if needed.